maryash/maryash.github.io/235/projects/project-1/project-1.md

 *Understanding the basics of a vehicle is the easy part.
 Understanding the complexities and differences between vehicles, that's what you have been tasked to recognize.*

 Define and implement the `Car`, `Motorcycle`, `Bus`, and `Truck` classes as inherited children of the `Vehicle` class.
 Let's get the easy ones out of the way!
+For each child class you want to call the parameterized constructor `Vehicle(...)` and use `0` for the current gas parameter.

 Class `Car` must contain the following methods:
 ```